< Back to the Polytechnique Montréal portal

 Cerebrospinal Fluid Biomarkers, Brain Structural and Cognitive Performances Between Normotensive and Hypertensive Controlled, Uncontrolled and Untreated 70-Year-Old Adults

-Atef Badji, Joana B. Pereira, Sara Shams, Johan Skoog, Anna Marseglia, Konstantinos Poulakis, Lina Rydén, Kaj Blennow, Henrik Zetterberg, Silke Kern, Anna Zettergren, Lars-Olof Wahlund, Hélène Girouard, Ingmar Skoog and Eric Westman
+Atef Badji, Joana B. Pereira, Sara Shams, Johan Skoog, Anna Marseglia, Konstantinos Poulakis, Lina Rydén, Kaj Blennow, Henrik Zetterberg, Silke Kern, Anna Zettergren, Lars-Olof Wahlund, Hélène Girouard, Ingmar Skoog et Eric Westman

 [img]